steve21228/HtmlPublic/README.md

 # HtmlPublic
-A place to place html content to be seen from public url
+A place to place html content to be seen from public url HORRAY